-- 1. When Muhammad received the first revelation, he was terrified and in a state of shock, believing himself to be suffering from an illness.
+- 1. When Muhammad received the first revelation11, he was terrified and in a state of shock, believing himself to be suffering from an illness.
 He secluded himself at home and sought help.
-It was a Christian monk who first suggested that he might be the prophesied messenger of God.
+It was a Christian monk12 who first suggested that he might be the prophesied messenger of God.
 Had Muhammad been pretending to receive revelations, he probably would have started this venture by announcing his claim of prophethood, and the initial public reaction would then have been either belief or disbelief in his claim. - 2.
 When Muhammad's only son, Ibrahim, passed away, Muhammad was deeply grief-stricken, shedding tears more than ever before.
 His companions were deeply moved by his sorrow.
 At that same night, a lunar eclipse took place.
 Rumors began to spread, suggesting that even the moon was mourning Ibrahim's passing.
-However, upon hearing this rumor, Muhammad stated as he continued to grief, "The sun and the moon do not eclipse due to the death or birth of anyone.
-When you witness an eclipse, pray and call upon God."
-Someone seeking to deceive might have taken credit for this celestial event to enhance their own legitimacy. - 3.
-The Quran addresses Muhammad as a servant, it commands and criticizes him; and Muhammad was humble, submissive, and very grateful.
-Had he been faking it, he would have given himself more status.
+However, upon hearing this rumor, Muhammad stated as he continued to grief, 'The sun and the moon do not eclipse due to the death or birth of anyone.
+When you witness an eclipse, pray and call upon God.13 Someone seeking to deceive might have taken credit for this celestial event to enhance their own legitimacy. - 3.
+The Quran addresses Muhammad as a servant and commands and criticizes him and Muhammad was humble, submissive, and very grateful.
+Had he been faking it, he would have given himself more status. - 4.
+When a man addressed Muhammad with the words 'O best of (human) breed' or "O best of (human) creation,' Muhammad answered: (not me,) that's Abraham. - 5.
+Despite his duties as a prophet, teacher, statesman, and judge, Muhammad would milk his goat, mend his clothes, fix his shoes, assist with household chores, and visit the sick among the poor.